mlcommons/training/README.md

 # Suggestions

 We are still very much in the early stages of developing MLPerf and we are looking for areas to improve, partners and contributors.
-If you find a bug, have recommendations for new benchmarks, or otherwise would like to be involved in the process, please reach out to TODO@.
+If you have recommendations for new benchmarks, or otherwise would like to be involved in the process, please reach out to `info@mlperf.org`.
+For technical bugs or support, email `support@mlperf.org`.